-Two versions were released, with and without a bullet hole in the skull.
-It’s believed that the skull bullet version was the first print run however reviewed in the second print run due to censorship.
+Two versions of the comic were released by Frew Publications, with and without a bullet hole in the skull seen on the front cover.
+It’s believed that the skull bullet version was the first print run, however reviewed in the second print run due to local censorship.

 Frew Publications did an amazing job with the replica edition, with only a few minor indicators separating it from the original.